canonical/netplan/doc/netplan-everywhere.md

           proxy._: ""
 ```

-All the configuration under the "passthrough" mapping will be added to
+All the configuration under the `passthrough` mapping is added to
 the `.nmconnection` file as they are.

-In cases where the connection type is not supported by Netplan the
+In cases where the connection type is not supported by Netplan, the system uses
-`nm-devices` network type will be used.
-The example below is an OpenVPN
+the `nm-devices` network type.
+The example below is an OpenVPN client
-client connection, which is not supported by Netplan at the moment.
+connection, which is not supported by Netplan at the moment.

 ```yaml
 network: